nnmsIsaac/DebateBot/README.md

 - JS can actually be useful

 But hey, at least I've got a working bot.
-Given that this is my first time working with JS in a while, please forgive any of my bad practices.
+(Please excuse any bad programming practices.)

 ## Installation
 Here's how you should set it up: